jklsnt/taproot3/src/mathematics/quantum/KBxQICFinalExploration.md

 # Strong Free Will
 - free will as a commodity
 	- argues that if we have free will then so do particles?
+- proof never uses the concept of probability?
 -